MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-primitive-prompts.md

   It's normalized by returning just the date portion of the parsed input.

 > [!NOTE]
-> For the age and date input, we use the [Microsoft/Recognizers-Text](https://github.com/Microsoft/Recognizers-Text/) libraries to perform the initial parsing.
+> For the age and date input, you use the [Microsoft/Recognizers-Text](https://github.com/Microsoft/Recognizers-Text/) libraries to perform the initial parsing.
-> While we provide sample code, we do not explain how the text recognizers libraries work, and this is just one way to parse the input.
+> While you provide sample code, you do not explain how the text recognizers libraries work, and this is just one way to parse the input.
 > For more information about these libraries, see the repository's **README**.

 ## [C#](#tab/csharp)